athena-framework/athena/CONTRIBUTING.md

 $ ./scripts/test.sh routing
 ```

-Or alternateively, for all components:
+Or alternatively, for all components:

 ```sh
 $ ./scripts/test.sh